|History Home Glossary Guides Publishers Artists Topicals Collecting Blog Calendar Contact|

 INTERMEZZO - THE GREAT WAR 1914-1922

 Not all postcards related to the War carried warlike images.
-The most popular exception were sentimental cards that fed on the anxiety caused by the separation of loved ones in these times of danger.
-It did not matter whether the card was reminding a soldier that he had loved ones at home who cared about him, or from a soldier telling his family or girlfriend that he missed them, they all revolved around acknowledging bonds that uplifted moral at home and at the front lines.
+The most popular exceptions were sentimental cards that fed on the anxiety caused by the separation of loved ones in times of danger.
+It did not matter whether the card was reminding a soldier that he had loved ones at home who cared about him, or from a soldier telling his family or girlfriend that he missed them, they all revolved around acknowledging social bonds.
 Some of these cards even had religious overtones implying that the serviceman was being watched over by a higher power that supported his cause.
-While these types of cards were popular in the united states, a great many were produced in France largely as hand colored real photos.
+While these types of cards dealing with basic human emotions were popular in the United States, similar cards were produced in all other nations as well.

 A KISS FROM FRANCE

-In an attempt to earn some income in an economy ravaged by war many in France looked toward the British and American troops arriving in their country with money in their pockets.
-In wartime the flow of cash is usually tight but soldiers serving overseas who received pay rarely had much they could spend it on.
-They were a tempting target for French entrepreneurs who saw they were the perfect audience for postcards.
-A large scale but home grown industry sprang up where women would sew silk embroideries in their homes and then send them out to a local shop to be made into cards.
-These colorful handmade cards had quite an appeal and were sold in droves.
-Some had patriotic themes, some were romantic, and others just carried bouquets of flowers.
-While many of these cards were mailed home to sweethearts under cover, many others were purchased for souvenirs at the War’s end.
+In wartime the flow of cash is usually tight but British and American troops serving overseas often had more pay than they had opportunities to spend it.
+They quickly became a tempting target for French entrepreneurs who saw these soldiers as the perfect audience for postcards.
+A unique industry sprang up where local women and refugees would sew belts of silk embroideries in their homes and then send them out to a shop to be cut apart and folded into embossed cards.
+These colorful handmade designs had quite an appeal and were sold in droves.
+Most had floral themes with simple messages in English that mimicked traditional greeting cards, but many also had patriotic and military themes.
+Although most of these expensive cards were mailed home to family and sweethearts under cover, many others were purchased for souvenirs at the War’s end.
+Production of these cards dwindled then ended as American occupation forces were brought home.

 While there was no major fighting in German cities, the War wound up destroying the German printing industry all the same through postwar reparations of industrial equipment and trade secrets.
 Germany would never regain its former glory to figure as substantially in American postcards again.
 Printers in the United States and Great Britain stepped in to fill this void but the poor quality of many of these cards only helped finished off the postcard craze.
 Americans quickly turned their interests away from war motifs but troubled times persisted.
 While an Armistice was signed in 1918 fighting continued as World War turned to Civil War in Russia and revolution came to Germany and Ireland.
 Great influenza outbreaks killed tens of millions.
 Dramatic policy changes to keep out immigrants were introduced, The Federal Constitution would be amended twice as prohibitionists attempted to stop the consumption of alcohol, and woman suffragists demanded the vote.
 Eugenics and Fascism were on the rise, and the Ku Klux Clan was approaching its height.
 As the old order collapsed the battle lines did not as world began a slow march toward another great war.